Disabling SSL on the Front-End

 throwing an http mixed content error.

-# Disable SSL
+# Disable Back-end SSL Communication

-# Enable SSL
+# Enable Back-end SSL Communication

 Self-signed Certificate Exception